paulveillard/cybersecurity-cnapp/README.md

 Meanwhile, as cloud security becomes democratized internally, attackers are also evolving their techniques and targets:

-- The attack surface of cloud-native applications and infrastructure is expanding, with attackers focusing on the runtime environment, including network, compute, storage, identities and permissions, and the misconfiguration of cloud management and control features.
+- The attack surface of cloud-native applications and infrastructure is expanding, with attackers focusing on:
+  - the runtime environment,
+    - including network, compute, storage,
+    -  identities and permissions,
+    -  and the misconfiguration of cloud management and control features.
 Additionally, APIs and the software supply chain itself have become targets for potential attacks.